tjhickey724/compiler_design/notes/lex/regex2nfa.md

 # Regular Expressions to NFAs

 Below is a program that converts regular expressions to NFAs with a liberal use of epsilon transitions.
+This algorithm is a key part of the process of building a lexical scanner as we typically define tokens by regular expressions.
+After we convert it to an NFA, the next step is to convert the NFA to a DFA.

 First we define some functions to generate parse trees from regular expression operators:
 ``` python